 How you come out of this temporary lockdown is your choice: You can either return with a few great academic accomplishments under your belt and improved working routines that will be a massive asset in the future, or with a feeling of resentment and regret over the wasted weeks!
 That would be pretty demotivating, right?
 If you need help staying the course, print out our free worksheet ‘How to tackle low-motivation’ to give yourself a boost when your routine starts to fail, or you feel the knock of your old friend procrastination at the door.
 We will get through this time together, and come out the other side a little wiser and kinder to each other.
 So get cracking!

-PS: If you like more help with your PhD working routines, join us at our upcoming free PhD Master Class! – See you there!
+PS: If you like more help with your PhD working routines, join us at our upcoming free PhD Webinar! – See you there!

 - Free worksheet: ‘How to tackle low-motivation’

 - no. 45: 20 great ways to stay productive when Corona (COVID-19) has locked you out of university